-Before turning to education, Dembski was a leading theorist for intelligent design (ID).
-In this connection, he published articles in peer-reviewed mathematics, engineering, philosophy, and theology journals and authored/edited over 20 books.
+Bill is a leading theorist for intelligent design (ID).
+In this connection, he has published articles in peer-reviewed mathematics, engineering, philosophy, and theology journals and authored/edited over 25 books.

 William (“Bill”) Dembski Interview